 1. There are no snakes

 Much like Hawaii, New Zealand is an island grouping devoid of snakes.
-It also has no poisonous spiders, killer jellyfish, or other deadly creepy crawlies.
+It also has no deadly spiders, killer jellyfish, or other creepy crawlies that are likely to kill you.
 Australia is home to all of those.
-(Update — I'm told NZ does, in fact, have 2 or 3 poisonous spiders.
-But apparently they're so rare that nobody counts them?)
+(New Zealand does have a couple venomous spiders – only one of which is native – but very rare to see or be bitten by one.)

 2. New Zealand has only one native mammal